-Like many companies, FixSpec uses web analytics services (including Google Analytics) to help us understand and monitor our website traffic.
+Like many companies, FixSpec uses web analytics services (including Google Analytics and LinkedIn Insight) to help us understand and monitor our website traffic.
 These services may place additional, third party cookies in your browser.

 We may use campaign-specific email tracking to tell us whether our emails are opened.
 We use this data to understand which emails are most interesting to users, to query whether users who do not open our emails wish to continue receiving them.

 In operating the website, FixSpec capture and store a variety of data about users and behaviour which we use to improve the design and operation of the site.
 Data captured includes:

 Your name and email address is captured during the registration process and stored along with your chosen password in our database.
 All passwords are encrypted for storage, using a process known as one-way hashing which means they are not be discovered even by somebody with full access to the database (including FixSpec).

 We may provide functions on the website to allow you to add additional information such as a photo, or information about your employer and job function although these are optional in nature.

 In the normal operation of this website, FixSpec does not sell or pass any data relating to users to any third party.

 The sole exception to this is where the users is requesting access to a restricted document on our website.
 In order to facilitate this request, FixSpec will pass minimal personal data to the document author, such as name and email, in order to inform their decision as to whether to grant access.
 The author may then accept or decline this request back to FixSpec who carry out the instruction.